 Grants, Scholarships, Loans and Work-Study are all types of financial aid.
 In order to determine your eligibility for many aid sources, you will need to submit a Free Application for Federal Student Aid (FAFSA) on an annual basis.
-The 2016-17 FAFSA will be available at fafsa.gov starting January 1, 2016.
-The priority deadline is March 1, 2016.
-For further assistance in completing the FAFSA, please go here or contact our office at email@example.com or 913-588-5170.
+The 2017-18 FAFSA is available to complete at fafsa.gov.
+Our School Code is 001948.
+For further assistance in completing the FAFSA, please go here or contact our office at firstname.lastname@example.org or 913-588-5170.

 If any file format prevents you from accessing the information, please contact us for assistance.
 In order to respond in a manner most helpful to you, please note the nature of your accessibility concern, the format in which you prefer to receive the material, the web page address of the requested material, and the best way to contact you.
 You may reach send this information to email@example.com or reach us at 913-588-5170.

 Listen to a credit expert from Experian explain how your credit score is calculated.